Can Allergies Trigger Asthma?

 Allergies and asthma are closely related conditions.
 An allergic reaction can trigger an asthma attack for people with asthma, causing allergy-induced asthma or allergic asthma.
-This makes it crucial for people with asthma to be aware of allergens and how they can spur asthma attacks.
+This makes it crucial for people with asthma to be aware of allergens and how they can trigger asthma attacks.

 Here, we’ll discuss the link between allergies and asthma and offer tips for managing both conditions.